-Kingdom Trails in northeastern Vermont is a foremost mountain bike destination in the east and they've quickly parlayed this notoriety into becoming a mecca for fat bikers in the winter.
-They host the biggest fat bike festival in the east.
+The Kingdom Trails in northeastern Vermont is the foremost mountain bike destination in the east with more than 40,000 day passes sold in 2017 (20% increase from the previous year) and they've quickly parlayed this notoriety into becoming a mecca for fat bikers in the winter.
+Kingdom Trails has 100 miles of bike trails (30 of which are used in winter for XC skiing, snowshoeing and fat biking) and works with 80 different land owners.
+They also host Winterbike, which is the biggest fat bike festival in the east.

-According to a recent survey by the Cross County Ski Areas Association there are at least 28 of the XC ski areas, which now welcome fat bikes on their trails.
-Flagstaff Nordic Center outside of Flagstaff, AZ is running a snowmobile on 25 km of the snowshoe trails to accommodate fat bikes.
+At the Nordic Village outside of Flagstaff, AZ there are 25 km of snowshoe trails that accommodate fat bikes.
 The bikes ride much better on packed trails compared to riding on soft snow.
 Fat bikes can be rented at Flagstaff Nordic for $35 on weekends plus a $10 trail fee, and they offer a 40% discount on weekdays ($20) while charging a lower trail fee on weekdays ($7), too.

 Fat bike trail offerings are assessed on a day-by-day, snow conditions, user compatibility basis.
 Information on the trails that are open to fat bikes is available daily on the Methow Trails grooming report.
 Just like a skier, a valid Methow Trails day pass will be required for snow bikes.

-Fat bikes are available for rent ranging from $10 at Rikert Nordic Center in Ripton, Vermont to $20 during the week at Flagstaff Nordic reaching $75 a day at New World Sport, a Fort Collins, Colo, shop that sends riders to local packed snowshoe and XC ski trails.
-It's $55 at Village Sports Shop in Lyndonville, VT and they suggest rider use the bikes on the nearby Kingdom Trails, where there are bikes to rent, too.
+Fat bikes are available for rent ranging from $15 per hour at Rikert Nordic Center in Ripton, VT to $55 for a full day reaching $75 a day at New World Sport, a Fort Collins, CO, shop that sends riders to local packed snowshoe and XC ski trails.
 Methow Cycle and Sport in Winthrop, WA has a $35 half day rate or $55 for a full day.
-They have rental bikes at the store and on site near 5 km of trails at nearby Sun Mountain Lodge.
 Reservations are recommended for weekends and holidays.
-Methow Cycle and Sport will also provide rack adaptors for customers who wish to transport rental fat bikes to the riding area of their choice.
-Other XC ski areas that have fat bikes on location to rent include Cross Country Ski Headquarters in Roscommon, Mich at $15 per hour and California areas with fat bikes include Bear Valley Cross Country & Adventure and Royal Gorge Resort where there are 10 km of trails available and rentals for $20 per hour.
+Methow Cycle and Sport will also provide rack adapters for customers who wish to transport rental fat bikes to the riding area of their choice.
+Other XC ski areas that have fat bikes on location to rent include Woodstock Inn & Resort in VT, Great Glen Trails in Gorham, NH, Cross Country Ski Headquarters in Roscommon, MI and in California at Bear Valley Cross Country & Adventure.

-As one might imagine the price for purchasing a fat bike ranges greatly from a low-end of $200 (at Walmart) to $2,000-6,000).
-Like any other equipment the low end is probably less reliable and the high end includes bells and whistles or are built with carbon fiber construction.
+As one might imagine the price for purchasing a fat bike ranges greatly from a low-end of $200 (at Walmart) to $1,800-6,000.
+Like any other equipment the low end is probably less reliable and the high-end includes bells and whistles or are built with carbon fiber construction.

 Currently, the issues for fat bikers include skier/biker relations and conflicts, variable and changing snow conditions, impact on trails, and building fat bike-specific trails.
-Fat bike riders are asked to follow a code of etiquette because they can damage trails groomed for classic and skate XC skiers.
+Fat bike riders are looking for packed snow trails, moderate climbs no more than 8% grade, and narrow single tracks to ride.
+They are asked to follow a code of etiquette because they can damage trails groomed for classic and skate XC skiers.
 A typical list of XC ski area "conditions of use" include:

 * Riders need to purchase a trail pass to use the area's trails and tell the ticket vendor that they are planning on fat biking.